Do Go On - 361 - The Hollywood Bandit

 he was deterred and ended up only hitting one bank.

-He just absolutely wussed out.
-But that day was
+He just absolutely worsted out.

-Wednesday, November 27, 1996, the day before Thanksgiving.
-It was going to be a big job.
+it was going to be a big job.

-Because of the holiday, the bank was thought to have three or four million dollars inside.
+the bank was thought to have

-You will not let us get our own money.
+you will not let us get our own money

-Anything?
-Anything to say for yourself
+anything anything to say for yourself young man

-Soon as Sherlock and Myers
+soon as Skirlock and Myers entered

-entered, one of the banking
+one of the banking employees

-employees had been briefed about looking
+who'd been briefed about looking out for men

 That is hurtful for the travelling circus troupe in town.